misur/admin_panel/README.md

 # admin-panel

-A Clojure library designed to ... well, that part is up to you.
+A Clojure RESTful project, which contains  base functionality  to mange users.

 ## Usage